-Today, our community offers superior Independent Living, Personal Care, Rehabilitation, and Skilled Nursing options to 600 residents in a loving, family-oriented, and wholesome senior living community.
+Today, our community offers superior Independent Living, Personal Care, Rehabilitation, and Skilled Nursing and Rehabilitation options to 600 residents in a loving, family-oriented, and wholesome senior living community.

 The Philadelphia Protestant Home (PPH), founded in 1889, is a non-profit senior living community in Northeast Philadelphia, licensed by the Department of Human Services (DHS) and the Pennsylvania Department of Health (DOH) and certified by the U.S. Centers for Medicare and Medicaid (CMS).
 Pathways Skilled Nursing and Rehabilitation Center is recognized by U.S. News & World Report as one of the best nursing homes in the country and continues to receive a five-star rating from CMS.
 PPH is dedicated to service, excellence and the highest quality of senior living.
 PPH fosters a caring environment, promotes independence, advances individual dignity and respect, and encourages a sense of family.
 PPH provides lifelong access to a full continuum of services to some 600 residents, including Independent Living, Personal Care, Skilled Nursing and Rehabilitation, Alzheimer’s disease and other forms of Memory Care.